-Over its 200-plus year history, Cheshire Academy has always looked forward to the future, whether it was welcoming returning veterans of the Civil War, admitting women as day and boarding students, or providing education to newly arrived refugees.
+Over its history of more than 225 years, Cheshire Academy has always looked forward to the future, whether it was welcoming returning veterans of the Civil War, admitting women as day and boarding students, or providing education to newly arrived refugees.

 For CA to envision its next 200 years, the school community recognizes the need to put environmental sustainability at the forefront of education.
 From student leadership clubs to celebrations of Earth Day, energy saving investments and gardens and trails across the 104–acre campus to class curriculum, Cheshire Academy is committed to a globally sustainable future.

 “The core values of Cheshire Academy are reflected in the Eight Pillars of Bowden.
 The Academy’s commitment to these principles of respect, responsibility, caring, civility, citizenship, morality, fairness and trustworthiness guides its approach to environmental sustainability and stewardship.
 Cheshire Academy promotes respect for the natural world, a sense of responsibility towards future generations and the notion of global citizenship through curricular, co-curricular, service and afternoon activities.
 I’m proud to work with students, all staff, administration, and our Board of Trustees to be an example of true global citizenship.”

 – Sustainability Coordinator Jennifer Dillon

 The Eco Leaders is a student-driven organization dedicated to advancing environmental sustainability at the individual, local, and national levels.
 Students lead campus and community projects such as beach cleanups, Earth Day celebrations, dorm recycling, and much more.